maomincoding/babel-plugin-mettle-html/README.md

-# babel-plugin-strve
+# babel-plugin-amazed

-A Babel plugin that compiles the template string in Strve.js into a normal object.
+A Babel plugin that compiles the template string in amazed.js into a normal object.

 ## Usage